Boris J is not our Prime Minister

 Russell Square, London.
 Wed 24 Jul 2019

 Boris Johnson looks down as people look up at

 speakers on the bus in Russell Square

 Protesters say that Boris Johnson, elected with a total vote of

-During the day there were protests outside Downing St, and in the evening
+During the day there were protests outside Downing St, and in the

-included Shadow Chancellor John McDonnell who
+where speakers included Shadow Chancellor John McDonnell who

 made a strong plea for a General Election.
 Many fear that Johnson will

 simply follow the orders of Donald Trump, making us a simple satellite

 I had to leave before the crowd set off for Downing St to join

 In Honour of Our Lady of Mount Carmel